FAQ

 According to the German Temporary Employment Act (AÜG), the so-called "principle of equality" applies.
 This means that the hiring company is obliged to ensure that the temporary worker is treated in the same way as the permanent staff in the hiring company.

-This equality extends across the entire employment relationship.
+This equality extends over the entire duration of employment.
 This includes, for example, the essential working conditions.
-There must be no difference between the temporary worker and the permanent staff.
-Wages must also be paid at the same level and in the same way.
+There must be no differences between the temporary worker and the permanent staff.
+Wages must also be paid in the same amount and in the same way.

 What advantages does temporary employment offer companies?

-Temporary employment enables companies to adapt quickly to the market.
-This flexibility improves the operational agility and efficiency of companies.
-By working with recruitment agencies, companies can reduce their administrative costs.
-This is because the administrative tasks associated with recruitment, onboarding and salary administration are taken over by the agency.
-Companies can provide themselves with qualified specialists without being tied to long-term employment contracts.
+Employee leasing enables companies to adapt quickly to the market.
+This flexibility improves their operational agility and efficiency.
+By working with recruitment agencies, the administrative burden can be significantly reduced, as the administrative tasks associated with recruitment, onboarding and salary administration are taken over by the agency.
+Companies can thus provide themselves with qualified specialists without having to commit to long-term employment contracts.

 What are the advantages and disadvantages of temporary employment for temporary workers?